Supersymmetry and multicriticality in a ladder of constrained fermions: Phase diagram

 \subsection{Period-4 phase}

 By contrast to the period-3 and period-5 phases, where (up to quantum fluctuations) a fermion occupies a single site followed then by 2 or 4 empty sites, the density profile of the period-4 phase is fundamentally different: the fermion resonates between two nearest-neighbor sites followed by two nearly empty sites.
-This state is reminiscent of a valence-bond solid state in quantum magnets.
+This state is reminiscent of a valence-bond solid (VBS) state in quantum magnets.

-Phenomenologically we have established that the pattern $(0.5,0.5,0,0)$ is an exact ground state along a line $V_3=V_4$ starting from $V_3,V_4\approx 0.8$ and up to the supersymmetric point $V_3,V_4 =1$, cf. the dash-dotted line in Fig. \ref{fig:phase_diag}.
+Phenomenologically we have established that the pattern $(0.5,0.5,0,0)$ corresponds to an (approximate) ground state along a line $V_3=V_4$ starting from $V_3,V_4\approx 0.8$ and up to the supersymmetric point $V_3,V_4 =1$, cf. the dash-dotted line in Fig. \ref{fig:phase_diag}.
 At the supersymmetric point, it is easily checked that state (assuming $N=4N_f-2$ and OBC)